Lectures Publications Theses Events

 Repetition DSy part 1

 The admin part gives an overview over this lecture and presents the challenge task for this course (Slides: HS25-BlCh-01-admin.pdf).
 The weekly news summary covers four articles.
 The first article covers undersea cable cuts in the Red Sea that disrupted global internet connectivity, demonstrating hardware failure inevitability in distributed systems.
 The next article discusses Switzerland's launch of Apertus, an open-source multilingual language model representing sovereign AI infrastructure development.
 The third topic examines Stripe's Tempo blockchain for stablecoin payments, emphasizing the importance of truly permissionless networks over private implementations.
-The final article covers World Liberty Financial's token freezing controversy, illustrating the contradiction between blockchain's decentralized promises and centralized control mechanisms.
-(Slides: HS25-BlCh-01-news.pdf).
-The third video starts with the repetition of Distributed Systems (DSy) (Slides: HS25-BlCh-01-rep1.pdf).
+The final article covers World Liberty Financial's token freezing controversy, illustrating the contradiction between blockchain's decentralized promises and centralized control mechanisms (Slides: HS25-BlCh-01-news.pdf).
+The third video starts with the repetition (part 1) of Distributed Systems (DSy) (Slides: HS25-BlCh-01-rep1.pdf).
 [81min]

 Lecture 2